UniversalDependencies/docs/_mt/index.md

   * Semantics (e.g. words designating beings, things and concepts = NOUN; words designating properties = ADJ, words designating actions, processes and states = VERB)
   * Morphology (e.g. words that can take feminine suffix *-a* or plural suffix *-i-* = ADJ, VERBs that can appear in both prefixal and suffixal conjugations = VERB, VERBS that are conjugated with only one affix set = VERB_PSEU)
   * Syntax
-Some forms can appear in two different syntactic roles - *Maltin* can be both and ADJ and a NOUN, *qabel* can function both as a PREP and an ADV.
-In such cases, they are tagged based on their syntactic role.

 | ID | TAG       | Description                    | ID | TAG           | Description                           |